BandBTech/event_ticketing_website/README.md

 # E-Ticket - Event Ticketing Platform

-A beautiful, modern event ticketing platform built with Next.js 14, TypeScript, and Tailwind CSS.
-This application allows users to discover, search, and book tickets for various events across Nepal.
+A beautiful, modern event ticketing platform built with Next.js 15, TypeScript, and shadcn/ui.
+This application allows users to discover, search, and book tickets for various events.

 ## 🚀 Features